Operation Steinbock: Tactics

-In 1944, in contrast to British crews who climbed to operating altitude over Britain and maintained it until back in English skies, German crews crossed the English Channel or North Sea at low altitude to designated crossing points in loose formation known as the bomber stream.
+In 1944, in contrast to British crews who climbed to operating altitude over Britain and maintained it until their return, German crews crossed the English Channel or North Sea at low altitude to crossing points in loose formation known as a bomber stream.
 German crews, like those in RAF Bomber Command, operated the bomber stream tactic in the face of vastly improved night fighter defences.
 Only then would they ascend to operational altitude.
-Once this ceiling was reached, the pilot began a shallow diving attitude which was to be maintained beyond the target until the bomber had reached the prearranged minimum.
-This minimum height was maintained until landing.
+Once this ceiling was reached, the pilot began a shallow dive which was to be maintained beyond the target until the bomber had reached the planned minimum that was maintained until landing.

 Navigational aids were available to crews in 1944.
-The 1940 original, Knickebein (crooked leg) stations, produced two interlocking beams.
-The bomber flew along one beam and released the bomb load where the two beams joined.
+The 1940 original, Knickebein (crooked leg) stations, produced two intersecting beams.
+The bomber flew along one beam and released the bomb load where the two beams met.
 This was followed by X-Verfahren which was also a multi-beam system.
 X-Verfahren provided information to the pilot and observer as to the distance to the target which culminated in the automatic release of the bombs when overhead.
-Y-Verfahren was the final system which operated on a single-beam basis.
+Y-Verfahren was the final system which operated a single-beam.
 A ground controller monitored the aircraft and transmitted navigational guidance to the crew until the point the bombs were to be released.
 To further aid German navigation, I./KG 66—a special pathfinder unit—used a number of captured British GEE sets and by 2 January 1944 five of these devices were fitted to the unit's aircraft.
 The Luftwaffe named the devices Hyperbel Gerät (hyperbola device), but marked them Truhe Gerät (chest device).

-At the beginning of 1944 a similar navigation aid codenamed Egon was available to the Luftwaffe which was similar to Oboe.
-A high-powered IFF transponder in the aircraft was activated by pulses transmitted by two Freya radar from stations in France and the Low Countries.
-A coding device identified each aircraft and their progress was continuously plotted by range and bearing information supplied by the first Freya.
+At the beginning of 1944 a similar navigation aid, Egon, was available to the Luftwaffe which was similar to Oboe.
+A FuG 25a Erstling a high-powered IFF transponder in the aircraft was activated by pulses transmitted by two Freya radar from stations in France and the Low Countries.
+A coding device identified each aircraft and their progress was plotted by range and bearing information supplied by the first Freya.
 Course corrections and flare release orders were usually passed on by R/T. The second Freya interjected to issue bombing instructions when it predicted the bomber was over the target.